Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 ![This is a vertial scalling images you can understand from this images](../images/vertical.webp)

-> B :- Horizontal Scalling :- Horizontal scaling is the ability for an application to automatically scale by adding/reducing computing nodes as the workload increases/decreases.
+> B:- Horizontal Scalling :- Horizontal scaling is the ability for an application to automatically scale by adding/reducing computing nodes as the workload increases/decreases.
 This is in contrast to vertical scaling, which means that you scale by adding more power (CPU, RAM) to an existing machine.

 > This is Horizontal Image, you can undersatand from this image.

 ![This is a Horizontal Image, you can understrand from this image](../images/horizontal.webp)

-- 4:- Multi-cloud flexibility
+4. Multi-cloud flexibility
-- 5:- Effective migration to the cloud
+5. Effective migration to the cloud

-> - 4:- ROllout and Rollback :- We can rollout and rollback of conatiner application with out downtime, kubernetes it'saying that we can distroy and deploy new containter in zero downtime, we can upgrade you application in new conatiner, and there is same issue in new conatainer then rollback to previous version conatiner.
+4. ROllout and Rollback :- We can rollout and rollback of conatiner application with out downtime, kubernetes it'saying that we can distroy and deploy new containter in zero downtime, we can upgrade you application in new conatiner, and there is same issue in new conatainer then rollback to previous version conatiner.

 > **How does work kubernetes**